rkkn126/r2k-qai/README.md

 Push daily ERP sales data to a data warehouse and pull summarized reports via a dashboard.

 ## How to Run
-Down load pythin code & Run App.py file from your local cd ai-test-scenario-generator
+Download python code app.py & Run the file from your local - Make sure use your API key This code is used model": "mistralai/mistral-7b-instruct:free" cd ai-test-scenario-generator